Happy Thanksgiving! Please note that there are no classes November 25th-December 1st.

 • I will not present another's words or ideas as my own.

 Students must agree to these principles before interacting with the class.
-Students have easy access to longer explanations of these two principles before agreeing (with the "More Info" button) and at any time during the class (with a link on the course homepage).
-We've reproduced this long form of the Honor Code below.
+Students have easy access to longer explanations of these two principles before agreeing (with the "More Info" button) and can review the Honor Code at any time during the class.
+We've reproduced the long form of the Honor Code below.

 Parents, we hope that you'll join us in holding students to the Honor Code in all components of the course.